CMLI-NLP/HuffmanTranslit/README.md

 ```

 ### Theoretical Capacity
-The encoding scheme can handle up to **475,254 unique characters**, making it suitable for:
+The encoding scheme is **fully extensible** and can handle virtually unlimited characters by increasing code length:
+- Length 1-4: Up to 475,254 unique characters
+- Length 5+: Millions more characters possible

+This makes it suitable for:
 - Any natural language
 - Historical scripts
 - Specialized notation systems